-The Philippines is very unique, thefore it is a popular destination for holidaymakers..
+The Philippines is very unique; therefore, it is a popular destination for holidaymakers.
 To have a holiday here is something you will treasure for years to come.
-You will witness the country’s remaining historical influence of Spanish colonization and strong tradition.
+You will witness the country’s remaining historical influence of Spanish colonisation and strong tradition.
 It offers a lot of experiences, bustling cities, sparkling beaches, and amazing culture.

 This guide is not necessarily for vegans only.
 If you are vegan, I have shared a few vegan places to eat in the Philippines during your travel.

-Here is a suggested 5-day itinerary for travelers who look forward to visiting the Philippines and its wonders.
+Here is a suggested 5-day itinerary for ethical explorers who look forward to visiting the Philippines and its wonders.

 From Cebu City, take a ride to Panglao.
 It is the most popular tourist destination in Bohol.

 There are hundreds of beautiful resorts, hotels, and restaurants you can find in the area.
 It’s a perfect destination for relaxing or a bit of exploring.
 You can do so many things there.
-For instance, scuba diving, dolphin watching, snorkeling, kitesurfing, swim with turtles, and cliff-diving.
+For instance, scuba diving, dolphin watching, snorkelling, kitesurfing, swimming with turtles, and cliff-diving.

 On the next day, wake up to the sound of farm animals from all around the island of Panglao and have your first meal of the day with fresh fruits from the island.
 Find out here what exotic fruits you can find in the Philippines.